typealiased/mockingbird/README-0.19.md

 Usage is determined by statically analyzing test target sources for calls to `mock(SomeType.self)`, which may not work out of the box for projects that indirectly synthesize types such as through Objective-C based dependency injection.

 - **Option 1:** Explicitly reference each indirectly synthesized type in your tests, e.g. `_ = mock(SomeType.self)`.
 References can be placed anywhere in the test target sources, such as in the `setUp` method of a test case or in a single file.
-- **Option 2:** Disable pruning entirely by setting the prune level with `--prunelevel disable`.
+- **Option 2:** Disable pruning entirely by setting the prune level with `--prune disable`.
 Note that this may increase compilation times for large projects.

 ## Mockingbird CLI